dan1el789/OperatingSystem/introduction/README.md

 page 10 - Typical  operating systems were FMS (the Fortran Monitor System)  and IBSYS,  IBM's operating  system for the 7094.

 # Why was there no need for an operating system in the first computergeneratioin
 page 8 -  All programming was done in absolute machine language, or even worse yet, by wiring up electrical cir-cuits  by  connecting  thousands  of  cables  to  plugboards  to  control  the  machine's  basic  functions.

+# Explain what a resource in context of an operating system is/represents and provide an example

+# What  is  Multiplexing?
+Explain  the  difference  between  Time  and  Space  Multiplexing.
+Find examples outside of computer science.

+# What is the main task of current operating systems?

+# Explain the term Multi-Programming and find the term we are using today instead.

+# Is CPU usage better with Multi-Programming?
+What does CPU usage represent?

+# Explain Time-Sharing and are we currently using Time-Sharing with our operating systems such as Windows and Linux?